Menu

 • Essays in French or English dealing with women in French or Francophone Literature or Civilization should be between 15 and 20 pages (double-spaced), including notes and works cited.

-• Blind submissions should be sent by email attachment in MSWord, formatted in the latest MLA style, and must include the student’s university affiliation and graduate standing (masters or Ph.D. candidate), home phone number, address, and email address, and the full contact information of the professor (WIF member) who supervised and recommends the paper.
+• Blind submissions should be sent by email attachment in MSWord, formatted in the latest MLA style, and must include the student’s university affiliation, graduate standing (masters or Ph.D. candidate), and email address.
+Please also provide the full contact information of the professor (WIF member) who supervised and recommended the paper.

 • The winner may be asked to revise her/his essay, based on the evaluators’ comments.